-We understand that there is a certain amount of responsibility that adults must adhere to when drinking.
+We understand that there is a certain amount of responsibility adults take on when they choose to consume alcohol.
 However, it is against Texas law to serve a drunk person, period.
-So just by serving an obviously intoxicated person, the establishment is in violation of Texas laws.
-Before the Texas Dram Shop Act in 1987 there was a law against over-serving an obviously intoxicated person, however, there was no real remedy to hold establishments accountable to those who were injured by their illegal behavior.
+So just by serving an obviously intoxicated person, the establishment is already in violation of Texas laws.
+Before the Texas Dram Shop Act was passed in 1987, there was a law against over-serving an obviously intoxicated person, but there was no real remedy to hold establishments financially accountable to those who were injured by their illegal behavior.

-Because of the Texas Dram Shop Act, there is a way for victims who were injured by over-served patrons to hold bars accountable for breaking the law.
-The bar isn’t going to just come out and admit that they were over-serving a patron, you’re going to have to establish a “standing” before the court, which involves establishing that the criteria above was fulfilled due to the bar’s negligence.
+Because of the Texas Dram Shop Act, there is now a way for victims who were injured by over-served patrons to hold bars accountable for breaking the law.
+However, a bar isn't going to just come out and admit that they were over-serving a patron, you're going to have to establish this through evidence like receipts, security camera footage, and witness testimony.

-No matter who was injured or lost, it’s important that you reach out to us.
-We can help hold responsible the bar or restaurant who negligently caused your pain.
+No matter who was injured or lost, it's important that you reach out to us.
+We can help hold the bar or restaurant who negligently caused your pain responsible.
 Bars are going to do anything they can to skirt liability.
-Receipts disappear, camera footage is lost, and all of the witnesses may not remember who was at the bar that night.
-This is why you need an attorney that will leave no stone un-turned to find out the truth.
+Receipts disappear, camera footage is lost, and as time passes, witnesses will be less and less likely to remember with any certainty who exactly was drinking in their vicinity at the bar they visited.
+This is why you need an attorney that will leave no stone unturned to find out the truth.
 The over-service of bar patron is a dangerous practice and bars should not profit from the harm that over-service inflicts on the community.

 There are very few law firms that have more experience pursuing and winning Texas dram shop cases than Grossman Law Offices.
-Where many personal injury firms won’t even take a dram shop case, our attorneys have helped hundreds of Texans receive compensation in Texas dram shop lawsuits.
-If you have questions about your case, call us at (855) 326-0000.
-If we can’t win your case, you don’t owe us a cent.
+Where many personal injury firms won't even take these cases because of the unique challenges they present, our attorneys have helped hundreds of Texans receive compensation in Texas dram shop lawsuits.
+If you have questions about your case, call us at (855) 326-0000 for a free consultation.

 Related Dram Shop Articles for Further Reading: